 TLR previously published a raunchy 8,000 monster of a story of mine called > < in their Winter 2013 issue.

 I’ve got a raunchy 8,000-word monster of a story in the current issue of The Literary Review.
 “Even though we hadn’t spoken in months, my older brother had called me up to help him move out of the collective farm where he’d spent the last 3½ years of his life.
 Since I’d last seen him, he’d grown a beatnik soul patch on his lower lip and a Hitler mustache on the upper: inversions of each other.”
 TLR’s a great journal that’s included Percival Everett, Adam Wilson, and in the current issue Charles Simic.
 Print and e-book.
+(Here, as PDF)

 I have a short story in the lush perfect-bound issue 13 of Yeti magazine, which also has a sweet-ass 7-inch record in its back cover and boggling illustrations throughout.
 Yeti has previously published some of my favorite authors, such as Trinie Dalton, Stacey Levine, and Kevin Sampsell, but also musical contributions from Jeff Mangum of Neutral Milk Hotel, Will Oldham, The Blow, Devendra Banhart, etc. “According to their testimony, the three co-defendants had met wile flipping ollies in the drained swimming pools and of suburban southern California and had gone on to serve as graphic designers and principal investors in their own product line of extreme sports clothing.”
 The story is set largely in Cambodia and Indonesia of the 1970s and asks questions about ownership and imagery.
 You can buy it here.
+Also an opening excerpt from the story is now up at Vagabond, Bulgaria’s English-language news site, in conjunction with my time in Bulgaria as a Fulbright research fellow and my time previously here as Sozopol Fiction Fellow.

 An older story of mine about a junior detective with scratch ‘n’ sniff knees appeared in Awkward Magazine.